 - Any extra information that may be helpful (how deep to plant seeds, when to start them, amount of sun, soil, etc.)

-The first year of our grow-a-row initiative has been a great success.
-As of mid-September, the tally has reached almost 400 pounds of locally grown produce and counting.
-Thanks to everyone that shared their harvest.
+Thanks to your generosity, the first year of our grow-a-row initiative was a great success, with about 400 pounds of locally grown produce donated to the Merrickville Food Cupboard.
+We are hoping for another banner year in 2021.
 For inspiration, check out this national Grow-A-Row website with resources and some recipes.
-It's never too early to start planning for next year!
+It's never too early to start planning!

 Merrickville District Trails Society: Riverwalk Trail